Chesne History, Family Crest & Coats of Arms

 Chesne Settlers in Canada in the 18th Century

-- Pierre Chesne, son of Jean and Anne, married Marie Moitié, daughter of Charles and Nicolas, in Montreal, Quebec on 9th October 1700
+- Pierre Chesne, son of Jean and Anne, who married Marie Moitié, daughter of Charles and Nicolas, in Montreal, Quebec on 9th October 1700

 - ^ Hozier, Charles D, and Antoine Bachelin-Delforenne. État présent De La Noblesse française (1883-1887): Contenant Le Distionnaire De La Noblesse Contemporaine Et Larmorial général De France, Dapres Les Manuscrits De Ch.
 D Hozier.
 Librairie Des Bibliophiles, 1884.
 Print.